Gerkep/GamesRank/README.md

 # GamesRank

 It's a simple table that allows adding games.
-Created using Javascript and CSS.
+Created using Javascript, HTML and CSS.